eltrompetero/pyboost/README.md

 Make sure that the name of the boost extension as defined the C++ file (`BOOST_PYTHON_MODULE`) agrees with the library name.

+Ignore references to b2 (and bjam, an old version of b2)!
+I was led down an unnecessary road for simple extensions.
+I think these tools are more helpful for developers compiling code for distribution.
+Not necessary for me, a scientist developing source for myself, to use.
+All you need is g++.

 ## Examples
 I've created a simple "hello, world" example that puts all source into a single C++ source